 Ipoh Motors Sdn Bhd and Lowe Motors Sdn Bhd has changed its name to Cycle & Carriage Bintang (Perak) Sdn Bhd and Cycle & Carriage Bintang (Northern) Sdn Bhd respectively.

-Cycle & Carriage Bintang Petaling Jaya Autohaus was upgraded to MBS 2.
+Cycle & Carriage Bintang Petaling Jaya Autohaus was upgraded to MPS 2.

 Opening of Mercedes-Benz City Store.
 It is the first of its kind located in the lifestyle and entertainment hub, TREC Kuala Lumpur.